Bully (video game): Scholarship Edition

-On 19 July 2007, Rockstar announced that a remaster would be released for the Wii and Xbox 360, subtitled Scholarship Edition.
-Rockstar New England, then called Mad Doc Software, led development with the Xbox 360 version while Rockstar Toronto ported it to the Wii.
+On 19 July 2007, Rockstar announced that a remaster of Bully would be released for the Wii and Xbox 360, subtitled Scholarship Edition.
+Rockstar New England, then called Mad Doc Software, led the development of the Xbox 360 version while Rockstar Toronto ported it to the Wii.
 The Wii and Xbox 360 versions were released on 4 March 2008.
 A Windows port was later developed by Rockstar New England and released on 21 October 2008.
+Bethesda Softworks published the game for PlayStation 2 and Xbox 360 in Japan on 24 July 2008.

 Reception

 Critical response

 Bully received "generally favorable" reviews from critics, according to review aggregator website Metacritic.

 Hypers Daniel Wilks commends the game for its "clever script, some novel missions, and well constructed characters".
 However, he criticized it for "time dilation, dodgy camera, and generic mini-games".
 Joystiqs Bonnie Ruberg appreciated the casual nature in which the game allows Jimmy to kiss other boys; in 2013, Larry Hester of Complex ranked Jimmy among the "coolest" LGBT video game characters.

-As of 12 March 2008, the PlayStation 2 version of Bully had sold 1.5 million copies according to Take-Two Interactive.
+As of March 2008, the PlayStation 2 version of Bully had sold 1.5 million copies according to Take-Two Interactive.